noratrieb-lehre/very-totally-secure-perfect-app-that-is-not-vulnerable/README.md

 The password is hashed using a delegating password encoding, bcrypt by default.
 This makes sure that the plaintext password cannot be stolen.

+### Pinned GH Actions workflows

+All GitHub actions used are pinned to their commit hash, ensuring that potential malicious updates cannot affect our builds.
+It does introduce a little more overhead to maintain and the danger of updating vulnerable actions too late, although the chance of severe vulnerabilites is quite low.

 ## Other Improvements

 There are also two UI changes in the frontend.
 Error messages from validation/login are now shown as bootstrap